 Studying at the University of the Highlands & Islands

-Our academic calendar is divided into 2 semesters: semester 1 starts in the middle of September and continues to the end of January; semester 2 starts in February and finishes in early June.
+Our academic calendar is divided into 2 semesters: semester 1 starts near the beginning of September and usually finishes just before Christmas; semester 2 starts at the end of January and finishes in late May.
 There is a short term break from classes part-way through the semester.

 If you study with us in semester 1 only and your home institution requires you to be back in January, we can make special arrangements for your assessments to be made before Christmas break.
 Please make sure you let us know at the stage of applying.

-One UHI module earns 15 SCQF credit points.
-UHI full-time students will therefore normally achieve 60 SCQF credit points in one semester.
+One module earns 20 SCQF credit points.
+Full-time students will therefore normally achieve 60 SCQF credit points in one semester.
 This equates to 30 ECTS credits.

 At the end of your studies we will issue an official transcript.
 We normally issue these in the middle of February and in the middle of June, once the Exam Board approved marks.